sugandhraj4/Face-Recogntion-System/README.md

 ## Usage

-For running face recognition on live video from your web camera "cv2.VideoCapture(0)",(0) indicates web camera is chosen.
+For running face recognition on a video feed from your web camera  set "cv2.VideoCapture(0)",(0) indicates that the web camera is chosen.
 Note: If you want to choose a specific camera change the index to 1 or 2.

 This project has two parts: